Grant-Giesbrecht/CX/README.md

 new window after changing the environment variables for them to update) and you should see the 'No imput arguments' message.
 If so, you're good to go!

+Note: You will need to explicitly tell CX how to run your program via CX directives (CXGENRUN and CXCOMPILE).
+CX will try to run your program using the UNIX-style commands used by macOS and Linux, hence the need to tell it "how to Windows".

 ## Uninstall

 CX is entirely contained in one binary.
 By default, it is installed in